-The simulations presented in Tables 3 and 4 showed a disappointing outlook for investors in the personal accounts relative to the rhetoric of their promoters.
 I think that the disappointment may be even greater than the tables indicate.
 The simulations depended on the historical experience of either the United States or the rest of the world for over a century.
 While a century may seem like a long enough sample period to prove any point, in fact even with a century of data we do not know the true probability distribution of future returns.
-The twenty-first century may differ fundamentally from the twentieth.
-Moreover, whenever we look at long historical data on stock markets, we are of course looking at survivors, stock markets that made it, and ignoring countries where conditions turned out so badly that we get little or no stock market data.
-Obviously, Russia and China were not in Dimson et al. for their century-long data set.
-While it is highly unlikely that the particular upheavals that hit Russia and China in the twentieth century will repeat themselves in the U.S. in the twenty-first century, it should be remembered that nobody predicted in 1900 the kind of upheavals that were to follow in Russia or China.
+The 21st century may differ fundamentally from the 20th.
+Moreover, whenever we look at long historical data on stock markets, we are of course looking at survivors, stock markets that made it, and ignoring countries where conditions turned out so badly that we get little or no stock market data.15 Obviously, Russia and China were not in Dimson et al. for their century-long data set.
+While it is highly unlikely that the particular upheavals that hit Russia and China in the 20th century will repeat themselves in the U.S. in the 21st century, it should be remembered that nobody predicted in 1900 the kind of upheavals that were to follow in Russia or China.
 Similarly, it is difficult for us to imagine all the different kinds of things that might disrupt stock market performance in the future.
-Thus, there is additional uncertainty, uncertainty of regime change or model uncertainty or survivorship bias, that should ideally be taken into account.
+Thus, there is additional uncertainty, uncertainty of regime change or model uncertainty or survivorship bias that should ideally be taken into account.
 Unfortunately, there does not seem to be any objective way of quantifying this additional uncertainty about the future.